unavi-xyz/unavi/crates/unavi-server-web/README.md

 # unavi-server-web

-Server that hosts a UNAVI web client.
+Server that hosts a web build of `unavi-app`.